"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Related Work

 In efforts to mitigate these biases, scholars have raised important questions on disability fairness in emerging AI technologies.
-As ~\citet{whittaker2019disability} and \citet{trewin_ai_2018} observe, the fundamentally diverse and nuanced nature of disability often makes it an ``outlier'' in machine learning, with such outliers frequently treated as noise and disregarded.
+As ~\citet{whittaker2019disability} and \citet{trewin_ai_2018} observe, the fundamentally diverse and nuanced nature of disability often makes it an ``outlier'' in machine learning datasets, with such outliers frequently treated as noise and disregarded.
 Disability is often \textit{``implicitly understood to be undesirable,''} and AI is positioned to \textit{``solve the `problem' of disability,''} for example, teaching children with autism to act more neurotypically \cite{spiel_agency_2019, whittaker2019disability}.
-Similarly, in online communities, PwD are pressured to conform to platform policies (e.g., for people with eating disorders \cite{feuston_conformity_2020}) and toxicity classifiers who adhere to these policies \cite{yan_automatic_2019, zhou_exploring_2020}.
+Similarly, in online communities, PwD are pressured to conform to platform policies (e.g., for people with eating disorders \cite{feuston_conformity_2020}) and toxicity classifiers are designed to adhere to these policies \cite{yan_automatic_2019, zhou_exploring_2020}.

-In this hostile climate, little work has been done to systematically examine how well state-of-the-art language models can moderate and mitigate ableist speech, a crucial step for supporting PwD in their visibility and advocacy efforts.
-While prior research has emphasized the importance of explaining outputs of language models designed to identify toxicity~\cite{gao-etal-2017-recognizing, yadav_tox-bart_2024, han_fortifying_2020}, there is a scarcity of research on whether these models can effectively identify and explain ableism \cite{heung_nothing_2022, venkit-etal-2022-study, keller_microaggressive_2010}.
-To address this critical gap, our work investigates: \textbf{(1) How well do TCs and LLMs identify ableist comments?
-(2) How well can LLMs explain why certain comments are ableist?}
+While prior research has emphasized the importance of explaining outputs of language models designed to identify toxicity ~\cite{gao-etal-2017-recognizing, yadav_tox-bart_2024, han_fortifying_2020}, there is a scarcity of research on how well state-of-the-art language models can identify and explain ableism---a crucial step needed to make online platforms safe for PwD ~\cite{heung_nothing_2022, venkit-etal-2022-study, keller_microaggressive_2010}.